meteotest/jiralinks/README.md

 Jira-links
 ==========

-DokuWiki plugin to automatically link to Jira issues.
+DokuWiki plugin to automatically link to Jira issues and automatically link from Jira issues back to the wiki pages where these issues are mentioned.

 All documentation for this plugin can be found at http://www.dokuwiki.org/plugin:jiralinks.